BSN-Spartan/NC-Cosmos/README.md

 # Introduction

 A Non-Cryptocurrency Public Chain is a transformed public chain framework based on an existing public chain.
 Gas Credit transfers are not permitted between standard wallets.
-There will be no cryptocurrency incentives for mining or participating in consensus.
+There are no cryptocurrency incentives for mining or participating in consensus.
+On Spartan Network, there are three Non-Cryptocurrency Public Chains at launch.
+We except to add more in the forseenable forture.

 ## 1. About Spartan-II Chain (Powered by NC Cosmos)

-This document is a guide to install, configure and run a full node in the Non-Crypto Polygon Edge (NC-Cosmos) public blockchain.
+This document is a guide to install, configure and run a full node in the Spartan-II Chain (powered by Non-Cryptocurrency Cosmos) .

-NC-Polygon Edge networks have two identifiers, a network ID and a chain ID.
+NC-Polygon Edge Cosmos-based  networks have two identifiers, a network ID and a chain ID.
 Although they often have the same value, they have different uses.
 Peer-to-peer communication between nodes uses the network ID, while the transaction signature process uses the chain ID.

 EVM module:  Network ID = Chain ID = 9003